Canada-Alberta Job Grant FAQ

-No, employers will be responsible for identifying appropriate training facilities and programs to deliver the training that will meet their needs.
+No, employers are responsible for identifying appropriate training facilities and programs to deliver the training that will meet their needs.

-Eligible third-party training providers must be separate and distinct from the applicant.
-The trainer cannot have an employee relationship with the company, nor can the training provider employ the individual(s) it is training.
+Third-party training providers must be separate and distinct from the applicant.
+The trainer cannot have an employee relationship with the employer, nor can the training provider employ the individual(s) it is training.
 Employers must attest to this as part of the application process.

-No, an employer must be a separate legal entity from the recognized training provider.
-For example, a company’s in-house training program would not qualify.
+No, an employer must have an arm’s length relationship from the training provider on the same CAJG application.
+For example, a company’s in-house training program would not qualify for the CAJG.

 Eligible trainees under the CAJG are: Canadian citizens, permanent residents, and protected persons under the Immigration and Refugee Protection Act (Canada) who are entitled to work in Canada.
 Trainees must be residents of Alberta.

-- Is 21 hours and over in length delivered by a third-party trainer
+- 21 instructional hours and over in length, delivered by a third-party trainer

-- Training does not replace prior training investments or regular operational training
+- Training leading to hiring unemployed Albertans, or training that does not replace prior training investments or regular operational training for existing employees

 - Is completed within 52 weeks of training course(s) start date

-- Results in some sort of credential (record of completion, certificate, grade, etc.)
+- Results in some credential (record of completion, certificate, grade, etc.)

 Apprenticeship Technical Training programs are not eligible under the CAJG; however, pre-apprenticeship training is eligible.

-Training funded by the CAJG is not intended to replace an employer’s existing investment in training.
-As part of the application process, employers must attest that the training funded by the CAJG program is ‘incremental’ which means that the training is in addition to the existing training, and would not have otherwise taken place.
+When hiring and training existing employees, employers must attest that the training funded by the CAJG to existing employees is ‘incremental’ which means that the training is in addition to the existing training, and would not have otherwise taken place.